isc30/ryzen-7000-series-proxmox/README.md

     sockets: 1
     ```
 9. Start the VM again and login via Remote Desktop.
 Opening "Device Manager" should show the GPU working properly.
 If you still see error 43, try rebooting the host :)

+# Known issues
+- ### When entering via Remote Desktop, the GPU is disabled
+  I'm unsure why this happens, but it seems like right-click + Enable Device makes it work again